Following are our 2015-2016 Board of Directors----

 Ms. Phillips was appointed by the Woman’s Co-op in Battle Creek.
 Ms. Phillips was one of the founders of the Woman’s Co-op and now serves as the Executive Director.
 Woman’s Co-Op helps people define life goals and break the cycle of generational poverty.

 Ms. Scarnecchia was appointed by the Washtenaw County Bar Association.
-Ms. Scarnecchia is Vice President and General Counsel of the University of Michigan.
-In 2003, she became the dean of the University of New Mexico School of Law.
-Prior to serving as dean, Ms. Scarnecchia was Associate Dean for Clinical Affairs at the University of Michigan Law School where she taught in the Child Advocacy Law Clinic.
+Ms. Scarnecchia is a Clinical Professor of Law in the Human Trafficking Law Clinic at the University of Michigan Law School.
+Previously, Ms. Scarnecchia served as Vice President and General Counsel of the University of Michigan, as dean of the University of New Mexico School of Law and as Associate Dean for Clinical Affairs at the University of Michigan Law School where she taught in the Child Advocacy Law Clinic.

 Mary Kay Scullion

 Ms. Sherzer was appointed by the Calhoun County Bar Association.
-Ms. Sherzer has worked at the W. K. Kellogg Foundation since 1990 and currently is a Program Services Manager.
+Ms. Sherzer has worked at the W. K. Kellogg Foundation since 1990 and is currently a Grants & Contracts Manager/Staff Attorney.
 Ms. Sherzer has a Masters in Public Administration and completed law school in 2009.

-Ms. Viswanathan is a former client appointed by MSU Safeplace.
-She is the mother of a seven year old daughter and works at Jackson National Life.
+Ms. Viswanathan is a former client appointed by MSU Safeplace in Ingham County.
+She works at Jackson National Life.